-Ayabas is a fully traceable version of Oberon, our customer-favorite regional blend from the Cerrado region of Brazil.
+Ayabas is a fully traceable version of Brazil Oberon, our customer-favorite regional blend from Brazil's Cerrado region.
 Like Oberon, Ayabas was created around a flavor profile: a high, citric acidity, creamy body and sweet flavors of chocolate, caramel and nuts.

 Fazenda Santa Luzia (1,050 meters, Municipality of Campos Altos)